Jon Guerra: Music career

+His latest album is Jesus, released in April 2025.
+Jon describes the album as "a portrait of love, of Christ".
+In his article for The Gospel Coalition, Brett McCracken described the album as "soul-nourishing and faith-enriching" and "Christian music that deserves the largest possible audience."

 He also composed additional music for Terrence Malick's A Hidden Life (2019).

 Personal life

 Guerra is married to Valerie Strattan Guerra, and together they reside and make music in Austin, Texas.